Targeted Active Learning for Bayesian Decision-Making: Related work

 \section{Related work}

 \paragraph{Decision-making-aware strategies in machine learning.}

-We begin by discussing decision-aware strategies in a \textit{passive} learning context. \citet{lacoste2011approximate} introduced the so-called loss-calibrated inference framework.
+We begin by discussing such strategies in a \textit{passive} learning context. \citet{lacoste2011approximate} introduced the so-called loss-calibrated inference framework.
 The decision-making problem is there characterized by a loss (i.e., negative utility), which is taken into account to alter the learning objective of variational inference.
 This work has been extended, e.g., to Bayesian neural networks \citep{cobb2018loss} and to continuous decisions \citep{kusmierczyk2019variational}.
-Another line of work, which tackles the computation of expected functions (w.r.t. the posterior distribution), is discussed by \citet{rainforth2020target}.
-The authors argued that when knowing these functions in advance, it is beneficial to take them into account, and subsequently proposed a sampling framework coined TABI (target-aware Bayesian inference).
+Another line of work, which tackles the computation of expected functions (w.r.t. a posterior distribution), is discussed by \citet{rainforth2020target}.
+The authors argued that when these functions are known in advance, it is beneficial to take them into account and subsequently proposed a framework coined TABI (target-aware Bayesian inference), which enables efficient estimation of such quantities.

 Surprisingly enough, the literature is quite sparse when it comes to similar strategies in for active learning. \cite{saar2007decision} proposed two heuristics to help choosing which customers to target in marketing campaigns.
-More recently, \citet{sundin2019active} proposed a novel active learning criterion based on the Type-S error to improve a binary decision problem.
-Close to our work is \citet{kandasamy2019myopic}, who tackled sequential goal-oriented experimental design by considering a reward function (therefore closer to reinforcement learning in spirit).
-The developed method is then based on posterior sampling.
-Finally, \cite{xu2019understanding} proposed so-called ``goal-oriented active learning'' (GORAL), but did not consider the decision-making step that comes after the learning process.
-Instead, the word ``goal'' there refers to different metrics of model evaluation.
+More recently, \citet{sundin2019active} proposed a novel active learning criterion based on the Type-S error to improve binary decisions.
+Several recent works tackled goal-oriented active learning, but none of those consider the decision-making step that comes after the learning process.
+For instance, \citet{kandasamy2019myopic} introduced a reward function and a method based posterior sampling, and \citet{xu2019understanding} introduced a utility function and the use of so-called influence functions, but the words ``reward'' or ``utility'' there refer to different metrics of model evaluation.
+Finally, \citet{zhao2021uncertainty} proposed an uncertainty-aware AL criterion for classification with 0-1 loss, which focuses only on the reduction of the uncertainty that pertains to the classification error.

 \paragraph{Bayesian optimization and active learning.}